HellOwhatAs/CS3612/homework2/report.md

 ```
 And the visualization of the weight vector $\beta$ is:
 ![](./hw2/assets/task1.svg)
+It can be seen from the figure above that 2 of elements in $\beta$ plays a giant positive role.
+While other $\beta_i$ are relatively small.

 ### Task(2) Using Ridge Regression to solve the regression problem.
 The loss can be written as:
 $$